microsoft/playwright/docs/src/locators.md

 <span title='Issues count'>25 issues</span>
 ```

-You can fill the input after locating it by the label text:
+You can check the issues count after locating it by the title text:

 ```js
 await expect(page.getByTitle('Issues count')).toHaveText('25 issues');